 Case study one

 Student X submitted an appeal against an exam mark.
-He explained that he had felt confident about his performance in a particular exam and that he had been surprised to receive a low mark.
-The student added that he had provided lengthy and detailed responses to the examination questions.
+He explained that he had felt confident about his performance in a coursework re-submission and that he had been surprised to receive a low mark as he had acted on the feedback given after the first submission.

 Case study two